Command Team of the Naval Reserve

 Commodore B.A.
 Vallis, MMM, CD

-Commodore Vallis enrolled in the Naval Reserve through His Majesty’s Canadian Ship (HMCS) Scotian’s Summer Youth Employment Program (SYEP) in 1987 as a Shipping Control Operator.
-In 1989 she was accepted into the University Naval Training Division (UNTD) program as a Naval Warfare Officer (NWO).In major and minor warships, she completed NWO training, earned her Bridge Watch Keeping Ticket, and was commissioned to the rank of Sub-Lieutenant.
-She served primarily in minor warships over the course of her career, filling the roles as Deck, Mine Warfare, Navigating and Operations Officer.
-A highlight was an exchange with the Swedish Navy, LANDSORT Class, conducting mine hunting operations in the Baltic Sea.
+On both major and minor warships, she completed NWO training, earned her Bridge Watchkeeping Ticket, and was commissioned to the rank of Sub-Lieutenant.
+She served primarily in minor warships over the course of her career, filling the roles of Deck Officer, Mine Warfare Officer, Navigating Officer, and Operations Officer.
+A highlight of her career was an exchange with the Swedish Navy aboard a LANDSORT-class vessel, conducting mine-hunting operations in the Baltic Sea.

-Her staff experience includes Planning and Operations for the Fifth Maritime Operations Group, Division Commander in Naval Fleet School Atlantic, Senior Staff Officer Naval Reserve, and project manager for Maritime Forces Atlantic Operational Research, Science and Technology.
+Her staff experience includes Planning and Operations for the Fifth Maritime Operations Group, Division Commander at Naval Fleet School Atlantic, Senior Staff Officer – Naval Reserve, and Project Manager for Operational Research, Science, and Technology at Maritime Forces Atlantic.

-Commodore Vallis Commanded HMCS Scotian and the Atlantic Region Dive Centre from 2017-2019.
-Following, Commodore Vallis was appointed as the Chief of Staff, Atlantic Region Naval Reserve, and the Director for the Naval Reserve Centennial.
-Upon promotion to her current rank, she was appointed as the Naval Reserve Atlantic Region Commander from 2021-2023 and in 2022, accepted the position as the Chief of Staff to the Commander Maritime Forces Atlantic and Joint Task Force Atlantic.
+Cmdre Vallis commanded HMCS Scotian and the Atlantic Region Dive Centre from 2017 to 2019.
+Following this, she was appointed Chief of Staff for the Atlantic Region Naval Reserve and Director of the Naval Reserve Centennial.
+In 2021, she was appointed Commander of the Naval Reserve Atlantic Region, a position she held until 2023.
+In 2022, she also accepted the role of Chief of Staff to the Commander of Maritime Forces Atlantic and Joint Task Force Atlantic.
+Upon her promotion to her current rank in June 2025, she assumed command of the Naval Reserve.

-Commodore Vallis is a graduate of Saint Mary’s University with a degree in Political Science and the Command and Staff Course at the Canadian Forces College, Toronto.
+Cmdre Vallis is a graduate of Saint Mary’s University with a degree in Political Science and completed the Command and Staff Course at the Canadian Forces College in Toronto.
 She holds a certificate in Agile Workplace Development from the Saint Mary’s University Executive Program.

-Commodore Vallis is a Public Servant with Defence and the Head of Business Development and Property for Vallis Law and Strategic Solutions.
-She is actively engaged as a Board Governance, Risk Management and Policy consultant for youth, sport, and not-for-profit volunteer associations.
-While retired from the Event and Hospitality Industry, she continues maintain involvement in the Music Industry.
+Cmdre Vallis is a Public Servant with Defence and serves as Head of Business Development and Property for Vallis Law and Strategic Solutions.
+She is actively engaged as a consultant in board governance, risk management, and policy for youth, sport, and not-for-profit volunteer associations.
+While retired from the event and hospitality industry, she continues to maintain involvement in the music industry.

-Commodore Vallis completed several terms with National, Provincial and Community Boards over the span of her career and is currently a Board of Director for Ringette Nova Scotia in High Performance and the Chair of the Dartmouth Historical Association’s Halifax Harbour Explosion Annual Commemorative Ceremony.
+Cmdre Vallis has completed several terms with national, provincial, and community boards over the span of her career.
+She currently serves as a Board Director for Ringette Nova Scotia in High Performance and as Chair of the Dartmouth Historical Association’s Halifax Harbour Explosion Annual Commemorative Ceremony.
 She is a registered coach with the Canadian Coaching Association and a National Coach Developer for Ringette Canada.
-She is an international coach with Team USA’s Senior National Women’s Ringette Team and volunteers as the Head Coach for Dartmouth High School’s Girls Varsity Hockey and Ringette programs.
-Commodore Vallis and her family, proud residents of Dartmouth, NS, are dedicated to serving both the RCN and their community.
+She is an international coach with Team USA’s Senior National Women’s Ringette Team and volunteers as Head Coach for Dartmouth High School’s Girls Varsity Hockey and Ringette programs.
+Cmdre Vallis and her family, proud residents of Dartmouth, NS, are dedicated to serving both the RCN and their community.

 Formation Chief Petty Officer